BoPann/my-cyber-logbook/soc-level1/wazuh-fim.md

 ![syscheck](imgs/syscheck-vim.png)

 Notice that I change the `frequency` to `10`.
-So our change can be picked up right away.
+So our change can be picked up right away. \
+Alternatively, you can also do `<directories realtime="yes" check_all="yes">/home/subuntu/checkFile</directories>` to turn on the real time check.

 Next, we insert this to the terminal (see screenshot) \
 `<directories><FILEPATH_OF_MONITORED_FILE></directories>`\